Frequently Asked Questions

 Phone and emails left during regular business hours (8:30-5 M-Th Wed 8:30-2:30) I aspire to answer on the same day.

-What is your attitude towards LGBTQA individuals or non traditional heterosexual persons?
+What is your care concerning LGBTQA individuals or non traditional heterosexual persons?

 Do I need an “Annual Exam” if I am not due for a Pap test?